WordPad

-WordPad is the basic word processor that has been included with almost all versions of Microsoft Windows from Windows 95 onwards.
-It is more advanced than Windows Notepad, and simpler than Microsoft Word and Microsoft Works (last updated in 2007).
-WordPad replaced Microsoft Write.
+WordPad is a word processor software designed by Microsoft that was included in versions of Windows from Windows 95 through Windows 11, version 23H2.
+Similarly to its predecessor Microsoft Write, it served as a basic word processor, positioned as more advanced than the Notepad text editor by supporting rich text editing, but with a subset of the functionality of Microsoft Word.
+Microsoft removed WordPad in Windows 11 24H2 and it has no successor.

+Earlier versions primarily supported a subset of the Rich Text Format (RTF, .rtf) and Microsoft Word 6.0 formats, although later versions are also capable of saving Office Open XML (OOXML, .docx) and OpenDocument Text (.odt) files.

 Features

 WordPad can format and print text, including font and bold, italic, colored, and centered text, and lacks functions such as a spell checker, thesaurus, and control of pagination.
 It does not support footnotes and endnotes.
 WordPad can read, render, and save many Rich Text Format (RTF) features that it cannot create, such as tables, strikeout, superscript, subscript, "extra" colors, text background colors, numbered lists, right and left indentation, quasi-hypertext and URL linking, and line-spacing greater than 1.
 It is simpler and faster than a richly-featured word processor, with low system resource use.
 Pasting into WordPad from an HTML document, such as a Web page or email, typically automatically converts most or all of it to RTF, depending partly on the Web browser from which the text is copied.
 WordPad is suited to taking notes; writing letters and stories; and use on various tablets, PCs, and smart phones.
 It is unsuitable for work that relies heavily on graphics and typesetting, such as most publishing-industry requirements for rendering final hard copy.